basicallydan/danhough.com/_posts/2020-11-22-building-game-of-life-typescript.md

 ## Writing some Tests

+The first thing to do is set up one basic test case, and write enough implementation code for this test to fail "legitimately," which in this case means to return something to the test without throwing an exception due to something like a syntax error, or because the function or class we're testing doesn't exist.

-My preferred way to design a game of life implementation is to separate rendering from logic - in other words, the application should be able to output a representation of the current state of the game which can be interpreted by a "rendering" engine.
-That could be a CLI output, or something in HTML, or something else entirely.
+I prefer to separate separate state from rendering with the Game of Life.
+The application should be able to output a representation of the current state of the game which can later be interpreted by a "rendering" engine.
+This makes it much easier to test and modify.

-A common representation people use is a two-dimensional array like this, essentially a matrix:
+A common representation people use is a two-dimensional array like this, as a grid:

 ```
 [